Space lab is a precursor to a 20-ton space station

 Rival to ISS

-European astronauts are already said to be learning Chinese in anticipation.
+European astronauts are said to already be learning Chinese in anticipation.

-Since 2011, the US Congress has barred NASA from contact with China’s space program because of national security fears.
+Since 2011, US Congress has barred NASA from contact with China’s space program because of national security fears.

 China's space ambitions

-“If the US does not change its policies very soon and begin to work with China in space, it will lose whatever leverage it might have in shaping Chinese space plans for the future, ” Johnson-Freese said.
+“If the US does not change its policies very soon and begin to work with China in space, it will lose whatever leverage it might having in shaping Chinese space plans for the future, ” Johnson-Freese said.